uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/submit-unstructured-data.md

 ### 6. Submit file Indexing Manifest to Indexd

-Once created, Gen3 offers an [Indexing sdk toolkit](https://uc-cdis.github.io/gen3sdk-python/_build/html/tools/indexing.html) to build, validate and map all files into a Gen3 datacommons.
-The sdk functions reconcile and add data to the indexd microservice.
+Once created, Gen3 offers an [Indexing SDK toolkit][sdk indexing] to build, validate and map all files into a Gen3 datacommons.
+The SDK functions reconcile and add data to the indexd microservice.

 Sample code for validation and submission of a constructed indexing manifest file to indexd.
 ```